StanfordSpezi/SpeziHealthKit/Sources/SpeziHealthKit/SpeziHealthKit.docc/BulkHealthExporter.md

 )
 ```

-This Bulk Export Session will now, in the background, go through all historical Health data for the Active Energy, Heart Rate, and Step Count quantity types, fetch the data from HealthKit, and pass it to the Batch Processor, which will then upload it to Firebase.
+This Bulk Export Session will, in the background, go through all historical Health data for the Active Energy, Heart Rate, and Step Count quantity types, fetch the data from HealthKit, and pass it to the Batch Processor, which will then upload it to Firebase.

-### Persistence

-The progress of a Bulk Export Session (i.e., the information which exports are still pending and which have already been successfully completed) is persisted to disk; this allows the bulk export to run across multiple app launches, without missing data.

-Bulk Export Sessions are identified uniquely by their id.

 ### Performance Considerations